-I have not been made aware of any potential litigation that would affect the Council's financial statements for 2016/17.
-The matter disclosed in the equivalent letter last year as a contingent liability (re a housing project funded by the Homes and Communities Agency and managed by Rossendale Borough Council) has been resolved during this year.
-In my response at Appendix B I make reference to a current investigation by the Health and Safety Executive but am unable to advise further on the likely outcome of this at the present time.
+I have not been made aware of any potential litigation that would affect the Council's financial statements for 2017/18.
+In my response at Appendix B I make reference to an ongoing investigation by the Health and Safety Executive but am unable to advise further on the likely outcome of this at the present time.
+I am not aware of any reports from other regulatory bodies which indicate non-compliance.